Search results for:

-In order to reset your account password for your cPanel user, you will want to first Access your cPanel.
+To reset your account password for your cPanel user, you will want first to Access your cPanel.

 Scroll down to the Email section.